National Lightning Safety Awareness Week: June 21 – 27

-While lightning fatalities have decreased over the past 30 years in the U.S., lightning continues to be one of the top three storm-related killers.
-It is important to note that lightning injures many more people than it kills, and can leave some victims with life-long health problems.
-Lightning SafetyWeek, promoted by
+Although the number of lightning fatalities over the last five years is lower than the estimated average, lightning strikes continue to be one of the most storm-related killers in the United States.
+It is important to note that lightning injures more people than it kills.

 Just remember: When thunder roars, go indoors!

 Each year in the United States, more than 400 people are struck by lightning.
 On average, between 55 and 60 people are killed and hundreds of others suffer permanent neurological disabilities.
 Most of these tragedies can be avoided with a few simple precautions.
 When thunderstorms threaten, get to a safe place.
 Lightning safety is an inconvenience that can save your life.

 All thunderstorms produce lightning and are dangerous.
 In the United States, in an average year, lightning kills about the same number of people as tornadoes and more people than hurricanes.
 Lightning often strikes outside the area of heavy rain and may strike as far as 10 miles from any rainfall.
 Many lightning deaths occur ahead of storms or after storms have seemingly passed.
 If you can hear thunder, you are in danger.
 Don’t be fooled by blue skies.
 If you hear thunder, lightning is close enough to pose an immediate threat.